What is Server Virtualization?

 To create virtual servers, you first need to set up virtualization software.
 This essential piece of software is called a hypervizor.
 Its primary role is to create a virtualization layer that separates CPU / Processors, RAM, and other physical resources from the virtual instances.

-Once you install the hypervizor on your host machine, you can use that virtualization software to emulate the physical resources and create a new virtual server on top of it.
+Once you install the hypervizor on your host machine, you can use that virtualization software to emulate the physical resources and create a new virtual server.

 There are different types of server virtualization.
-The distinction between them is mainly based on the level of isolation they provide, which is also related to how much hardware resources they emulate.
+The distinction between them is mainly based on the isolation level they provide, which is also related to how many hardware resources they emulate.